-The Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was enacted on March 27, 2020 in the United States and subsequent regulatory actions.
+The Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was enacted on March 27, 2020, and subsequent regulatory actions.
 The CARES Act contained provisions for accelerated or advance Medicare payments ("AAP") to provide supporting cash flow to providers and suppliers combating the effects of the COVID-19 pandemic.
 We applied for and received \$28.0 million in 2020.
-These funds are subject to automatic recoupment through offsets to new claims beginning one year after payment were issued.
-In April, 2021, CMS began to automatically recoup 25% of Medicare payments from individual agencies, which will continue for 11 months.
-At the end of the 11 months assuming full repayment has not occurred, recoupment will increase to 50% for another six months.
-Any balance outstanding after these two recoupment periods will be subject to repayment at a 4% interest rate.
-As of the year ended December 31, 2021, the Company had repaid \$21.8 million of the AAP funds, with the remaining balance of \$6.2 million recorded in other accrued liabilities on the consolidated balance sheets.
-We anticipate completing repayment of the AAP within the allotted recoupment periods.
+These funds were subject to automatic recoupment through offsets to new claims beginning one year after payment were issued.
+On June 23, 2022, we completed repayment of all the AAP we had received.

-The CARES Act temporarily suspended the 2% sequestration payment adjustment on Medicare fee-for-service payment beginning May 1, 2020 and was extended through December 31, 2021.
-We recognized \$3.6 million and \$2.8 million in revenue related to the suspension of sequestration for the years ended December 31, 2021 and 2020, respectively, exclusive of our start-up operations.
-Further, the CARES Act payroll tax deferral program allowed employers to defer the deposit and payment of the employer's portion of social security taxes that otherwise would be due between March 27, 2020, and December 31, 2020.
+The CARES Act payroll tax deferral program allowed employers to defer the deposit and payment of the employer's portion of social security taxes that otherwise would be due between March 27, 2020, and December 31, 2020.
 The CARES Act permits employers to deposit half of these deferred payments by the end of 2021 and the other half by the end of 2022.
-We deferred approximately \$7.8 million of employer-paid portion of social security tax.
-In the fourth quarter of the current year, we repaid \$3.7 million and approximately \$4.1 million of the balance remains deferred and is recorded in accrued wages and related liabilities on the consolidated balance sheets.
+The Company deferred approximately \$7.8 million of employer-paid portion of social security tax, all of which was paid by the end of 2022.